nikitastryuk/React-Starter-Baseweb/PACKAGES.md

 > - **eslint-plugin-testing-library** // React testing library specific linting rules.
 > - **eslint-import-resolver-babel-module** // Resolver for eslint-plugin-import (to configure aliases).
 > - **eslint-plugin-sort-imports-es6-autofix** // A sort-imports rule that properly distinguishes between ES6 import types and that is also able to autofix all detected problems.

-> ### StyleLint
->
-> - **stylelint-config-prettier** // Turns off all rules that are unnecessary or might conflict with Prettier.
-> - **stylelint-config-rational-order** // Sorts related property declarations by grouping together.
-> - **stylelint-config-standard** // Extends recommended stylelint config.
-> - **stylelint-config-styled-components** // Config to disable stylelint rules that clash with styled-components.